DraconDev/azumi/FRAMEWORK_COMPARISON.md

 The web is currently divided into three camps:

-1.  **The Hydrators (Next.js, Svelte, Remix):** Send HTML, then send JS to replay the logic.
-Great UX, bad TTI, high complexity.
+1.  **The Hydrators (Next.js, Svelte, Remix):** "We'll fix it in post."
+They send HTML, then send JS to replay the logic.
+Great UX, bad TTI.
-2.  **The Compilers (Leptos, Dioxus):** Treat the browser like an OS.
-Heavy binary download, great for apps, bad for sites.
+2.  **The App-Builders (Leptos, Dioxus):** "Download the whole world."
+They treat the browser like an OS.
+Great for tools, bad for sites.
-3.  **The Purists (HTMX, Maud, Rails):** Server does everything.
-Great TTI, simple model, but sluggish interactions (latency).
+3.  **The Purists (HTMX, Maud, Rails):** "Wait for the network."
+The server does everything.
+Simple model, sluggish feel.

+**Azumi leads the fourth camp: The Optimists.**
-**Azumi creates a fourth camp:** **Compiler-Driven Optimistic UI (CDO).**
+They rely on **Compiler-Driven Optimistic UI (CDO)**.
+Their philosophy? **"Assume success."**
-It keeps the server as the brain (like The Purists) but compiles optimistic client predictions (like The Hydrators) to give instant feedback without the heavy runtime cost.
+The server matches the Purists (SSOT), but compiles optimistic predictions into the HTML.
+The client updates instantly, bridging the gap between static speed and dynamic feel.

 ---